Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Analysis of the four strategies

 Thus, the examples should be read not only as demonstrations that the $\beta > \alpha$ regime can arise in natural and analytically tractable settings, but also as illustrations of why decoder choice can matter in this regime.

-\paragraph*{Example 1: $\FHyb < \FQEC$.} Consider any code $\mC$ with distance $d=7$ and a suboptimal choice of the decoding map $D$: any such code should be capable of correcting all errors of weight up to $3$, but let us assume that $D$ fails to correct one (and exactly one) of those errors, call it $E_0$, with weight $\wt(E_0) = 2$.
+\paragraph*{Example 1: $\FHyb < \FQEC$.} Consider any code $\mC$ with distance $d=7$ and a suboptimal choice of decoding map $D$: such a code admits a decoder capable of correcting all errors of weight up to $3$, but let us assume that $D$ fails to correct one (and exactly one) of those errors, call it $E_0$, with weight $\wt(E_0) = 2$.
 Let $\tG$ be any decoupling group commuting with $E_0$ and suppressing at least some uncorrectable weight-$4$ errors.
-In this case $\alpha = 2$ and $\beta = 4$, so $\beta > \alpha$ and condition~1 of \cref{thm:Hyb.vs.QEC-asymptotics} is violated.
+In this case $\alpha = 2$ and $\beta = 4$, so $\beta > \alpha$ and the condition in part~1 of \cref{thm:Hyb.vs.QEC-asymptotics} is violated.
 Thus, \cref{thm:Hyb.vs.QEC-asymptotics} does not directly resolve the comparison of $\FHyb$ and $\FQEC$, and we instead rely on \cref{thm:Hyb.vs.QEC}.
 We have

 since there is exactly one weight-$2$ uncorrectable error and it is unsuppressed, and

 where $b$ is the number of suppressed uncorrectable weight-$4$ errors and $c = W_1(\tmP_n\setminus\tGp) = 3n - W_1(\tGp)$ is the number of suppressed weight-$1$ Paulis (by assumption $b,c>0$).
 Thus, for sufficiently small $z$ (equivalently, $p$), $\frac{\uSuC}{\uS} > \frac{\SuC}{\symS}$ and, applying \cref{thm:Hyb.vs.QEC}, we conclude that $\FHyb < \FQEC$.